harked/wabw-kasirapp-fullstack/README.md

    - For Express server, ensure `cors()` middleware is included

 3. **API endpoints not found**
-   - Verify `db.json` is in the root directory
+   - Verify the PostgreSQL database is running and accessible
+   - Confirm the schema has been applied (`server/schema.sql`)
    - Check that the Hapi backend is running on port 3004
    - Confirm `constants.js` has correct API_URL